aieditor-team/AiEditor/docs/config/collaboration.md

 - **url**: Backend service for multi-person collaboration, provided by AIEditor official.
 - **documentName**: document name (or document ID),
-- **token**: user verification token, used to verify the current user in backend service
+- **token**: user verification token（or user JWT）, used to verify the current user in backend service
 - **userName**: user nickname
 - **userColor**: user color (the color of the mouse displayed in the editor, the background color of the selected text, etc.), when not configured, the system automatically generates it.
 - **onAuthenticated**: Monitors the user's token authorization success.